qutebrowser/blog/content/2020-04-30-Paving-the-road.rst

 that up soon - for the next 4-5 weeks, there's still a lot to finish for university lectures.

-Around June/July/August, I might also able to devote some bigger blocks of time to qutebrowser as there are no weekly university preparation deadlines - for example, I could work for a week or two on qutebrowser only, and then on university stuff for another week or two.
+Around June/July/August, I might also be able to devote some bigger blocks of time to qutebrowser as there are no weekly university preparation deadlines - for example, I could work for a week or two on qutebrowser only, and then on university stuff for another week or two.
 I will need to experiment a bit to see